thegrumpys/odop/docs/Help/htt.md

 ___

 **Password reset**
-Use your existing username (email address) and password to login at:
+Use your existing username (email address) and password to Sign In at:
 [https://dev-729070.okta.com](https://dev-729070.okta.com)

-After login, drop down the menu in the upper right that displays your first name and then use the Change Password section of the Settings page.
+After sign in, drop down the menu in the upper right that displays your first name and then use the Change Password section of the Settings page.

 If you don't remember the current password,